maxiCalderonBuono/maxiCalderonBuono/README.md

 # `Hello World!`, It´s Maxi Calderón :blush::wave:

-### I'm a frontend developer 👩‍💻, engineer , sometimes an entrepreneur 👷‍♀️📱, a 100% fan of Ferrari cars 🏎️, and currently transitioning into the IT world as a career changer.
+### I'm a frontend developer 👩‍💻, engineer , sometimes an entrepreneur 👷‍♀️📱, a 100% fan of Ferrari cars 🏎️.

-### Currently seeking my first role as a Frontend Developer, ready to bring my passion for coding and design to create impactful web experiences.

 ### Take a look at my portfolio: [maxicalderon.dev](https://maxicalderon.dev)